machray/e-matchin/README.md

 This angular project is built on angular-seed and adminlte.

-The team members are Ken McGuiness, Sean Clements, and Raymond Ortega (myself).
+The team members are Kenneth McGinnis, Sean Clements, and Raymond Ortega (myself).

 This is only the front end of the project.